-The aforementioned securitisation activities are part of Brazil's financial and capital markets, which are essentially composed of regulatory bodies, such as the National Monetary Council (CMN), and supervisory bodies, such as the Central Bank of Brazil and the Securities and Exchange Commission (CVM), which supervise, regulate and inspect financial institutions, stock exchanges, investment funds, securitisation companies, etc.
+The aforementioned securitisation activities are part of Brazil's financial and capital markets, which are essentially composed of regulatory bodies, such as the National Monetary Council (CMN), and supervisory bodies, such as the Central Bank of Brazil and the Securities and Exchange Commission (CVM), which supervise, regulate and inspect financial institutions, stock exchanges, investment funds and securitisation companies, among others.

 i Regulatory agencies

-Below is a brief summary of the purposes of the principal regulatory agencies mentioned above.
+Below is a brief summary of the purposes of the above-mentioned principal regulatory agencies.

 The CMN3 is the highest authority in the Brazilian financial system and is responsible for formulating monetary and credit policies with the goal of promoting the economic and social development of Brazil.
-The primary objectives of its policies, among others, are:
+The primary objectives of its policies, among others, are as follows:

 - adjusting the volume of payment methods to the needs of the Brazilian economy;